Frequently Asked Questions

 What is content modeling in Hygraph?

 Content modeling in Hygraph involves building the basic structures for each content model, serving as the backbone for your project.
-Thoughtfully built content models enable teams to efficiently populate models with content and work independently.
-For more details, see What is content modeling?.
+This enables teams to efficiently populate models with content and work independently.
+Thoughtful content modeling is essential when starting a new project or migrating content to Hygraph.
+For more details, see the Hygraph blog on content modeling.
+Note: Content modeling requires initial investment in team education to maximize benefits.

 What are sortable relations in Hygraph?